 However, simply decentralizing the responsibility for data ownership and maintenance is not enough.
 The company-wide data infrastructure needs to accommodate various levels of expertise and tech proficiency by ensuring a shared platform and tools that non-technical business teams can easily grasp.

-As a decentralized organization, we are huge fans of the principles proposed by data mesh.
+As a decentralized organization, we are eager to stay on top of the latest data management trends, all the while approaching them with a critical eye.
+That being said, we are huge fans of the principles proposed by data mesh.
 For anyone in the space, it should come as no surprise that self-service data infrastructure made it to our top 5 data management trends for 2023.
 (If you want to learn what a data mesh is, check out the article our colleague lovingly wrote for you.)

 5. Data fabric – the up-and-coming data management trend